 A pledge is a commitment of financial support over the course of a year, to be paid weekly, monthly, or on another schedule.
-By making a pledge to St. John's, you enable us to plan for the work we undertake in mission and ministry.
+By making a pledge to St. John's, you enable us to plan for the wor undertake in mission and ministry.
+It's easy to make a p pledge to St. John's, you enable us to plan for the work we undertake in mission and ministry.
 It's easy to make a pledge commitment online using this QR code or by visiting the Give tab on our website.